jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- Default group bug fix AND the list of groups to choose from is automatically updated
 - The various contact initiation buttons now reference correct contact information, so pressing them initiates the correct address
 - Have a nightly database update routine
 - used event database to keep track of when each data source is pulled from